What is a Monitor? Definition and Full Discussion

 Generally speaking, a computer monitor is composed of:

 1. The casing: it is the external part that encloses the entire monitor.
-In LCD monitors, the most common color is black.
+In LCD monitors, the most common colour is black.
 On CRT screens, they are commonly white.

 3. Button Panel: This is where the user can adjust the brightness and contrast of the screen.
 The position of the screen is also adjusted.